MicrosoftDocs/fabric-docs/docs/data-factory/data-workflows-workspace-settings.md

 >
 > [Apache Airflow](https://airflow.apache.org/) is an open-source platform used to programmatically create, schedule, and monitor complex data workflows.
 It allows you to define a set of tasks, called operators, that can be combined into directed acyclic graphs (DAGs) to represent data pipelines.

-You can configure and manage the runtime settings of Apache Airflow for Data workflows and the default Apache Airflow runtime for the workspace.
-Data workflow offers the two types of the environment settings, i.e. Starter pool and Custom pool.
-You have the option to use the automatically created starter pool or create custom pools for workspaces.
-If the setting for customizing compute configurations for items is disabled, this pool is used for all environments within this workspace.
+You can configure and manage the runtime settings of Apache Airflow in Data workflows and the default Apache Airflow runtime for the workspace.
+Data workflow offers the two types of the environment settings, that is, Starter pool and Custom pool.
+You can use the starter pool which is configured by default or create custom pools for your workspace.
+If the setting for customizing compute configurations for items is disabled, the starter pool is used for all environments within the workspace.
 Starter pools offer an instant Apache Airflow runtime, which is automatically deprovisioned when not in use.
 On the other hand, custom pools provide more flexibility and offer an always-on Apache Airflow runtime.
 This article outlines each setting and suggests ideal scenarios for their respective usage.

 ## Starter Pool and Custom Pool